Ram-1234/weather-city-app/README.md

 1- Firstly open a hompage where only have search inputbox.

-2- Anter any city name in the given inputbox and then press Enter button.
+2- Enter any city name in the given inputbox and then press Enter button.

 3- After Pressing enter button you will get weather information about given city name.